winstonco/314-techfolio/projects/search-helper.md

 t-[text] : must have tag
 ```

-Users can also register with a username and password in order to save (:star:) search results.
+Users can also register with a username and password in order to save (⭐) search results.

 ---